Chris Hardwick: Relationships

 Hardwick was previously engaged to model and actress Jacinda Barrett, and had a relationship with actress Andrea Savage.
-In 2004, He started a relationship actress and comedian Janet Varney and they had been together for 7 years until their separation 2011.
+In 2004, he started a relationship with actress and comedian Janet Varney and they were together for seven years until their separation in 2011.
 Shortly after, he would go on to date Chloe Dykstra (from late 2011 to July 2014).
 He became engaged to model and actress Lydia Hearst on September 12, 2015, and the two married on August 20, 2016, in Pasadena, California.
 In August 2021, they announced that they were expecting their first child together.
 On January 29, 2022, they announced the arrival of their daughter.